Leaves, Withdrawals and Suspensions

 A student who wishes to leave Hartwick and has no plans to return must complete and submit an official withdrawal form to the Office of the Registrar.
 Students may officially withdraw from the College up to the last day of classes for the term; however, to receive a course grade of "W", a Course Add/Drop Form must be submitted to the Office of the Registrar by the regular term deadline for withdrawal with a "W." Students who withdraw after the regular term deadline for course withdrawal with a "W" may be subject to course grades of "F" for the term in which the withdrawal is being submitted.
 Students who officially withdraw will have the notation of Official Withdrawal on their record.
 Students who leave the College without submitting a completed official withdrawal form will be considered to have unofficially withdrawn and will have such a notation posted on their academic record.
 See the policy on Unofficial Withdrawal for more information.
 If a student officially withdraws and later wishes to resume study, an Application for Readmission must be made to the Office of the Registrar.

-Students are unofficially withdrawn by the college if (1) they have not registered for classes by the end of the add/drop period of Fall and Spring terms, (2) they have not returned to the College when the approved period of a leave of absence has expired and have not requested an extension of the leave of absence, (3) they have not returned at the time specified after academic or social conduct suspension and the period of suspension has not been extended.
-If a student is unofficially withdrawn and later wishes to resume study, an Application for Readmission must be made to the Office of the Registrar.
+Students are administratively withdrawn by the college if (1) they have not registered for classes by the end of the add/drop period of Fall, January and Spring terms, (2) they have not returned to the College when the approved period of a leave of absence has expired and have not requested an extension of the leave of absence, (3) they have not returned at the time specified after academic or social conduct suspension and the period of suspension has not been extended.
+If a student is administratively withdrawn and later wishes to resume study, an Application for Readmission must be made to the Office of the Registrar.

-Notice of unofficial withdrawal is posted on a student's academic record.
-The posted date of an unofficial withdrawal is at the discretion of the College and usually reflects the last date of attendance.
+Notice of administrative withdrawal is posted on a student's academic record.
+The posted date of an administrative withdrawal is at the discretion of the College and usually reflects the last date of attendance.